-Primrose – care for the favorite flower of many
+A care guide for the favourite flower

 How to grow a beautiful primrose?
 What should we do from the moment of planting to the appearance of flowering?
-What soil and location is most recommended?
+What soil and location are most recommended?
 You need to answer these questions before taking a step toward positioning the flower in the garden.

 Location and light

-Soil and fertilization
+Soil and fertilisation

 Replication and propagation

 The transplantation is done by dividing the tufts after the blossoming of the flowers.
 Propagation follows the next year in the first spring days in order to be sure that it will not freeze.
-It is made by seeds, which are placed on the prepared soil of damp peat, then covered with the soil from the garden.
+It is made by seeds which are placed on the prepared soil of damp peat, then covered with the soil from the garden.
 The initial stage of plant adaptation requires a more shady place.
 Once accustomed it is good to be warm and watered more often.
 This will stimulate growth.